kubernetes/website/content/en/docs/setup/cluster-large.md

 ## Setup

-A cluster is a set of nodes (physical or virtual machines) running Kubernetes agents, managed by a "master" (the cluster-level control plane).
+A cluster is a set of nodes (physical or virtual machines) running Kubernetes agents, managed by a control plane.

 Normally the number of nodes in a cluster is controlled by the value `NUM_NODES` in the platform-specific `config-default.sh` file (for example, see [GCE's `config-default.sh`](http://releases.k8s.io/{{< param "githubbranch" >}}/cluster/gce/config-default.sh)).